by Alison Freeman

 Some time ago, I was seated behind a young friend of mine in small evening worship service.
 Her mother had recently received a late-stage diagnosis of a serious illness.
 I was heart-worn already that day, and my usual shields set up against imagining tragedy slipped.
 Her youthful frame radiated energy, but in my mind’s eye I saw her heart inside her, wrung out with grief.

 Just seventeen.
-Yesterday, this child was the youngest member of a fit, whole, successful family—today, she’s loosing her mother.
+Yesterday, this child was the youngest member of a fit, whole, successful family—today, she’s losing her mother.
 Waiting to lose her.
 She’s preparing to watch her father live alone.
 And there’s nothing else to do but keep going with daily life.
-“Dear God.”
-I whispered, “Spare Carolyn.”
+“Dear God,” I whispered, “spare Carolyn.”
 And I cried.

 From that plastic folding chair, all my ambitions felt like paper.
 Everything I had left yet to prove with my life felt like a gray imagination.
 Good Lord, I might never achieve any of it.
 Not because of my own inadequacy—that scenario I imagined frequently—but because of something entirely out of my control.
 My mortality.
 There was a familiar childhood feel to the thought.
 Childhood is a time when you frequently feel out of control of outcomes.
 I’d forgotten how little I feel that way now.